kaptandatasolutions/kaptandatasolutions.github.io/_posts/2026-03-21-11-40-image-test-generator-crafting-custom-test-images-for-medical-physics-qa.md

 ## Step-by-Step Guide to Using the Image Test Generator

-To get started, navigate to the web application hosted on the platform's dedicated app site (e.g., `captan-data-solutionapp`).
+To get started, navigate to the web application hosted on the platform's dedicated app site (e.g., `kaptan-data-solutions.app`).
 Once there, you'll find a collection of tools for medical physics.

 Here's how to generate and use your custom test images: